arshiyamohammed15/cicdpipeline/README.md

 ## Automatic AI Code Generation Enforcement

-The system now includes **automatic enforcement** of the full ZeroUI constitution rule set sourced from `docs/constitution` (currently 415 rules) before any AI code generation occurs.
+The system now includes **automatic enforcement** of the full ZeroUI constitution rule set sourced from `docs/constitution` (415 rules) before any AI code generation occurs.

 Regenerate the enforcement prompt directly from the JSON source of truth whenever constitution files change: